 What goes well with eggs?

 I’m all about the side dishes.
 Crispy bacon, a toasted English muffin, or even a side dish of sauteed spinach with bits of ham taste great.
+You can make Scrambled Egg Sandwiches too!

 What are simple ingredients you can add to your eggs?